nicholaswmin/fsm/README.md

 })
 ```

-creates an FSM with the following methods:
+creates an FSM with these methods:

 ```js
 turnstile.insertCoin()